IS - Information Technology Management Graduate Program

 Agile and Traditional IT Project Management

-This course examines project management concepts as applied to IT projects and covers traditional PMBOK techniques such as project identification, selection, procurement, and cost/schedule preparation and monitoring.
-Students will be introduced to agile IT project management concepts including Scrum and Extreme Programming.
+This course examines project management concepts as applied to IT projects and covers traditional Project Management Book of Knowledge (PMBOK) techniques such as project identification, selection, procurement, and cost/schedule preparation and monitoring.
+Students are introduced to agile IT project management concepts including Scrum and Extreme Programming.
 This course requires students to apply these concepts to group projects.
-Prerequisite: ITM 700, ITM 710; admission to Information Technology Management Program.
+Prerequisite: admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.

 ITM 735 Cr.3